 Five Key Messages on How to Implement Agroecology as a Systemic Adaptation Response

 To ensure the long-term survival of the growing world population while staying within planetary boundaries, systemic and crises-responsive approaches to produce sufficient and high-quality nutrition are urgently needed.
-The purpose of this brief is to suggest one such approach: implementing agroecology to enhance Ecosystem-based Adaptation (EbA) in the agricultural sector.
+The purpose of this policy brief is to suggest one such approach: linking agroecology with Ecosystem-based Adaptation (EbA) to make agri-food systems more (climate) resilient and nature-friendly.